TakudzwanasheChiunzi/smart-finance-assistant/Taku_Diary.md

 **My Improved Prompt:** N/A

+**AI Response:** Gemini broke down the main points of the assignment (full conversation can be read in AI CONVERSATIONS folder)

 **Context:** Here, I asked Gemini to break down the assignment in a simple way so I could compare my understanding with its understanding.

 **Reflection:** The response provided validation that I understood the gist of the assignment and provided the base understanding for me to begin work on it.